Downtime is the nemesis of every fleet operator, and preventing it is a priority of truck leasing and renting companies.

 "If there is a slight coolant system leak, it generally won't affect engine performance," he explains.
 "However, it can put a part like a $2,000 Diesel Oxidation catalyst at serious risk."
 A standard Penske practice to mitigate this possibility is to sample used oil—not by the customary visual check—but by submitting the sample to a specialized lab.

-In the critical area of remote diagnostics, Penske's proprietary Connected Fleet Solutions platform is an industry first in its size and scale, designed to enable faster roadside "triage" and improved maintenance through remote diagnostics and Big Data analytics.
+In the critical area of remote diagnostics, Penske's proprietary digital experience platform is an industry first in its size and scale, designed to enable faster roadside "triage" and improved maintenance through remote diagnostics and Big Data analytics.